bankh/caxton/readMe.md

 __Notes/ Changes from the original repository:__
 - Great use case for the work of [Wang, et.al.
 (2017)](https://arxiv.org/pdf/1704.06904.pdf) -- as also indicated in the paper as reference #58.
 There are quite similar code examples on GitHub.
 Just check [paperswithcode](https://paperswithcode.com/paper/residual-attention-network-for-image) of Wang, et.al.
 - An easy method to download the dataset is not provided.
 An updated list of the dataset programmatically and as .tsv files in [data utils](./data/utils) folder.
+- Added single layer full infill csv file into the `dataset/csvs_tsvs/` due to the lack of the referenced dataset as "caxton_dataset/caxton_dataset_filtered_single.csv" and "caxton_dataset/caxton_dataset_filtered_equal.csv."
+However, [caxton_dataset_filtered.csv](https://www.repository.cam.ac.uk/bitstreams/54554b08-6ac5-495f-8d51-9c614d6839f7/download) exists.
 - Setup is changed to conda due to the lack of explanation in the core setup requirement (e.g., python version).
 Different Python versions result in conflicts.
 - Review is added from supplementary information of Nature into the [supplementary_information](./supplementary_information/) folder.
 __To Dos:__